Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 Specificity (TNR) and False Alarm Rate (FAR/FPR)

-FAR is the metric your operations team will actually quote.
-If you process 1 million events per day at FAR = 0.5%, that’s 5,000 false alarms daily—completely unworkable.
-Most operational systems target FAR < 0.1% or even < 0.01%, and accept whatever recall results.
+FAR is the metric that the operations team typically quotes.
+When 1 million events are processed per day at FAR = 0.5 percent, the result is 5,000 false alarms per day, which is operationally unworkable.
+Most operational systems target FAR below 0.1 percent or even 0.01 percent and accept the resulting recall.

 False Reject Rate (FRR)

 FRR = FN / (FN + TP) = 1 − Recall.
-This is biometrics terminology, in face recognition or fingerprint authentication, an FRR is the fraction of legitimate users incorrectly rejected.
-The “False Acceptance Rate” in biometrics is the same as FAR/FPR here.
+This is biometrics terminology: in face recognition or fingerprint authentication, FRR is the fraction of legitimate users incorrectly rejected.
+The “False Acceptance Rate” in biometrics is identical to FAR or FPR in this context.

 Matthews Correlation Coefficient (MCC)